Julius-Leber-Schule is a vocational school/vocational college offering a wide range of full-time and part time courses in two main areas:

-We are located in Frankfurt (Main), the most international city in Germany and the largest financial centre on the continent.
-For more information on our city see www.frankfurt.de
+We are located in Frankfurt am Main, the most international city in Germany and the largest financial centre on the continent.
+For more information on our city see https://frankfurt.de/.

-With more than 3,300 students and 100 teachers we are the largest school in our city.
+With about 2,800 students and over 100 teachers we are the largest school in our city.

 On average our students are between 17 and 21 years old and have between 10 and 13 years of general schooling before joining one of our programs.